Derpy/Specifications/PTEP-004.md

 it extremely hard if they want to start selling Food but are required by their inventory system to attribute an Album or Artist to everything.

+### Links

+Objects can be linked to one another by specifying a uniquely identifying query, e.g. the Type and Unique ID of the target object, and can be tagged with names for easy manipulation.

+Links are intended to be as flexible as possible and turn the otherwise fairly normal key-value store into a graph structure.

+Suitable use cases include:

+ * Attaching a torrent to a Forum-Post.
+ * Relationships between Products, Versions and Variations.
+ * Last Favorited torrent of a user.

 ### Metadata